ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 dna_seq = evo2_model.sample(prompt="ATGCTG", ..., number_of_tokens=1000)
 ```

 To demonstrate how Evo 2 generates “novel” genomic sequences and generalizes well, the Evo 2 team generated a diverse set of “viable” eukaryotic genomes starting from a human seed.
 While there were no wet-lab experiments employed to validate the generated nucleotide sequences, the Evo 2 team employs computational methods to assess that the generated sequences are “similar” and contain the critical components for mitochondrial DNA.
-Specifically, they deploy BLASTp (Blast Local Alignment Search Tool) analysis to verify sequence homology of the generated sequence against different naturally occurring organisms and AlphaFold 3 to validate the generated structures matched expected mitochondrial protein complex folds.
+Specifically, they deploy [BLAST](https://en.wikipedia.org/wiki/BLAST_(biotechnology)) analysis to verify sequence homology of the generated sequence against different naturally occurring organisms and [AlphaFold 3](https://alphafold.ebi.ac.uk/) to validate the generated structures matched expected mitochondrial protein complex folds.
 In simpler terms, scientists check that both the raw “sequence” and the proteins that it encodes are “viable”.

 Below, is a sample of how the Evo 2 model was used to generate a set of genomes from a small human mitochondrial DNA seed.
 The created genomes ranged from being most similar to a sheep or a fish, all from the same seed.